pdlussier/daty/README.md

 ![Daty welcome screen](mockups/editor.png)

 *Daty* is a free cross-platform advanced Wikidata editor adhering to [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/), intended to enable simpler editing workflows and faster deployment of requested user features.
-You can use *Daty* to search, select, read, batch edit items, script actions, share and visualize proposed changes and bots.
+You can use *Daty* to search, select, read, batch edit items, script actions, share, visualize proposed changes and bots.

 *Daty* is written in Python 3 and it uses [GTK+ 3.0](https://developer.gnome.org/hig/stable/) python bindings for interface organization and drawing.